 Conway is happy to keep tuition competitive with other private institutions.
 Tuition for the 2016-2017 academic year is $34,900.
 Tuition will not be raised during the academic year.

-Tuition and fees: This payment covers costs incurred for operation of the school including adjunct faculty, visiting lecturers, use of school computer stations, some computer software, printing and drafting supplies, graphic reproduction costs, printed materials, some reading materials, transportation costs for field trips, and lodging for the fall orientation trip.
+Tuition and fees: This payment covers costs incurred for operation of the school including adjunct faculty, visiting lecturers, use of school computer stations, some computer software, printing and drafting supplies, graphic reproduction costs, printed materials, some reading materials, and transportation costs for field trips.
 Conway does not offer dormitory housing or meal plans.
 The participation fee covers the multi-day orientation field trip, information technology, and field trips.